Your questions answered

 The Hon.
 Tanya Plibersek, Minister for the Environment and Water for Australia has placed clothing textiles on the priority list for product stewardship.

 Achieving clothing circularity will not be easy and will require change across the industry’s whole value chain.
 As such, a number of brands have chosen to take more time to consider how and when they will engage with Seamless.
-It is, however, very encouraging to see the growing number of brands and retailers who have expressed their interest in joining Seamless.
+It is, however, very encouraging to see that more than 60 brands and retailers have already joined Seamless.
+See the full list of members here.

-We are confident that once Seamless commences operations in July 2024 there will be a shared sense of momentum and excitement that will incentivise greater participation and a more collaborative approach to tackling the environmental and social impact of the clothing industry in Australia.
+Now that Seamless has commenced operations, we're confident that the shared sense of momentum and excitement will incentivise greater participation and a more collaborative approach to tackling the environmental and social impact of the clothing industry in Australia.

 How do I become a Seamless member or steward?